roverdotcom/social-graph/README.md

 1. Friends
 2. Friends of friends
+3. Your past sitters who you've given a greater than 4 star review
-3. Sitters of friends who received a greater than 4 star review
+4. Sitters of friends who received a greater than 4 star review

 For the above sample input, if we searched for user 0: